 “What you’re not counting on is how much revenue will come SAP’s way by relying on” cloud partnerships with the likes of Amazon and Google, SAP’s Chief Executive Officer Bill McDermott told analysts during a call.
 “There’s no reason to think this is slowing down.”

 The investment could be for several hundred million dollars, according to the article.

-Philly-based goPuff has already reached Unicorn status, but its been very quiet when it comes to announcing investment events.
+Philly-based goPuff has already reached Unicorn status, The Information says, but its been very quiet when it comes to announcing investment events.

 SoftBank might have some channel conflicts with other startups its invested in, including Uber and DoorDash, and that has been an issue of debate within SoftBank.